 1. Ecoduct on Prague outer city circuit: We will visit the ecoduct near village Jesenice.
 It is 32 m wide and it was built in 2010.
 Thanks to the camera trap monitoring, we have proved its use by local species such as: roe deer, wild boar, red fox, stone marten and the European badger.

-2. Local Airport – The European ground squirrel locality: The Kolín airport was declared as a Natural Monument (small-scale territorial protection) for the critically endangered European ground squirrel.
+2. Local Airport – The European ground squirrel locality: The Kladno airport hosts small local population of the critically endangered European ground squirrel.
 In recent years the population has been gradually increasing.
-Population size was estimated at about 125 individuals in 2023.
+Population size was estimated at about 450 individuals in 2023.
 It was one of the few sites where the estimated number of individuals has increased compared to the previous year.
 In total, there are approximately 6000 individuals of ground squirrel in the Czech Republic.